Star-ZER0/DoH-list-for-YogaDNS/README.md

 ## Is there any negative impact？

-Yes，your network speed might lower than usual,so use this depends on yourself
+Yes，your network speed might lower than usual,but you can use the "Rules" button to change process rules to reduce the impact